Acknowledgment or Jurat?

 Notary ‘Jurats’

-The Jurat is the second most common type of notary.
-The jurat is typically chosen by signers for ‘sworn statements’ or ‘affidavits’.
-It is important to familiarize yourself with the jurat wording.
-It can be identified by the words “subscribed and sworn”.
-Jurats provided by other agencies may be incorrect or incomplete by California’s standards and therefore require correct wording to be attached.
+The Jurat is the second most common type of notary certificate.
+It is usually used for “sworn statements” or “affidavits.”
+As a notary, it is essential to become familiar with the proper jurat wording, which can be identified by the words “subscribed and sworn.”
+Jurats provided by other agencies may not comply with California’s standards and may be incorrect or incomplete, requiring the correct wording to be added.

-The California Jurat can be found here: https://www.sos.ca.gov/notary/jurats
+You can find the California Jurat here: https://www.sos.ca.gov/notary/jurats

 Purpose of the jurat